I have a confession to make. I’ve been lazy.

 1. Be prepared

 Obviously, you will be expected to be organised with all your financial paperwork.
-To keep you on track I’ve prepared this check list for you to save or pin for easy reference.

 Be prepared for curved balls that will come out of the blue.
 That way, you can keep your stress levels down when they appear.